 Sound Card Sharing

-Windows 7 support two modes of sound card: Exclusive and Shared.
-Exclusive mode gurantee smaller latency (good), but only one program may use sound card at a time (bad).
+Windows 7 supports two sound card modes: Exclusive and Shared.
+Exclusive mode guarantees less latency (good), but only one program can use the sound card at a time (bad).

 Some audio players will try to enable exclusive mode, which will block recording.
 To avoid this, open the Sound Card Properties and disable "Allow applications to take exclusive control of this device".

 If your sound card is in shared mode, all applications should use the same audio format for both playback and recording.
 If the audio stream has a different sample rate, it must be resampled to the default format.
 In general this reduces the sound quality.
 It would be a good idea to use the same audio format in the recorder settings.
 Start the audio recorder, open the settings, select the desired audio codec and set the default sample rate.